History of the function concept: Evolution of Russell's notion of "function" 1908–1913

 Russell symbolizes the descriptive function as "the object standing in relation to y": R'y =DEF (ιx)(x R y).
 Russell repeats that "R'y is a function of y, but not a propositional function [sic]; we shall call it a descriptive function.
 All the ordinary functions of mathematics are of this kind.
 Thus in our notation "sin y" would be written " sin 'y ", and "sin" would stand for the relation sin 'y has to y".

-The formalist's "function": David Hilbert's axiomatization of mathematics (1904–1927)
+Formalist's function: David Hilbert's axiomatization of mathematics (1904–1927)

 David Hilbert set himself the goal of "formalizing" classical mathematics "as a formal axiomatic theory, and this theory shall be proved to be consistent, i.e., free from contradiction".
 In Hilbert 1927 The Foundations of Mathematics he frames the notion of function in terms of the existence of an "object":